 It’s one of the newer types of gasoline available in the market, specifically designed to have fewer carbon emissions compared to conventional gasoline.
 Although it’s not on the list of recommended fuels, you can, however, use RFG — it’s safe and wouldn’t cause damage to the engine.

-This fuel is handy in areas that have strict emission requirements.
-However, people in regions with extreme pollution should have reformulated gasoline regardless – as it would help the environment by exposing it to fewer emissions, less smog, and most importantly, we get a better Air Quality Index.
+This fuel is useful in areas that have strict emission requirements.
+However, people in regions with extreme pollution should have reformulated gasoline regardless – as it would help the environment by exposing it to fewer emissions, less smog, and, most importantly, we get a better air quality index.

 Gasoline With Added Materials